corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ### Resource Requests and Limits

 Specify a default set of resource requests and limits for the Corda containers.
-The following are recommended as a starting point:
+R3 recommends the following as a starting point:

 ```yaml
 resources: